 Attorney Wants Jackson’s Children Removed

-LOS ANGELES (AP) _ An attorney who has tangled with Michael Jackson called Friday for child welfare authorities to temporarily remove the pop star’s three children from his custody because of new child molestation allegations.
+LOS ANGELES (AP) _ An attorney who has tangled with Michael Jackson in the past called Friday for Santa Barbara child welfare authorities to temporarily remove the pop star’s three children from his custody because of new child molestation allegations.

-A spokeswoman for Green Valley Ranch in Henderson, Nev., declined comment on a report that Michael Jackson was seen leaving the hotel-casino about 4 a.m.
+A Green Valley Ranch spokeswoman declined comment on a report that Michael Jackson was seen leaving the hotel-casino about 4 a.m.
 Friday.

-The Jackson family was at the Las Vegas studio of CMX Productions Inc. on Friday, company spokesman Dean DeLorean said.
+The Jackson family was at the Las Vegas studio of CMX Productions Inc. on Friday, said company spokesman Dean DeLorean.
 He would not say whether Michael Jackson was among the group.

-In 1993 Allred briefly represented a 13-year-old boy involved in a molestation allegation that never led to criminal charges.
-The case reportedly ended with Jackson paying a multimillion-dollar civil settlement.
+In 1993 Allred briefly represented a 13-year-old boy involved in a molestation allegation that never led to criminal charges, but reportedly ended with Jackson paying a multimillion-dollar civil settlement.

-Jackson has three children: 6-year-old Prince Michael I, 5-year-old Paris and a baby, Prince Michael II.
-Little is known about the youngest child, whose mother has not been identified.
+Jackson has two boys, 6-year-old Prince Michael I and the baby, Prince Michael II.
+He also has a 5-year-old daughter, Paris.
+Little is known about Prince Michael II, whose mother has not been identified.
 Prince Michael I and Paris were born during his marriage to nurse Debbie Rowe, which ended in 1999.